Eastern Lightning: History

 A woman, whose name is never mentioned in the group's literature, but is believed to be Yang Xiangbin (b.
 1973, 楊向彬 (杨向彬)), started spreading in 1991 among Chinese house churches, most of them part of The Shouters, mimeographed texts with revelations she said were coming from the Holy Spirit.
 Chinese authorities state that Yang had a history of mental problems.

 Zhao Weishan (趙維山 (赵维山); born December 12, 1951), a former physics teacher, had a history of membership in a variety of Christian new religious movements.
 In 1986, Zhao was a member of a Christian house church, and in 1987 he was baptized into a branch of The Shouters, a group within China targeted by the Chinese government as a xie jiao.
 Zhao rose to a leadership position within the group and, according to Chinese governmental sources, preached that he was himself the "Lord of Ability."

 In 1989, the Shouters were labeled a xie jiao by the Chinese government and officially banned.
 In 1991, Zhao met Yang Xiangbin and quickly became the main leader of her small group, where he was recognized as "the Man used by the Holy Spirit."
 According to one estimate, by 1991, the organization had more than a thousand members.
 In 1992, Yang's revelations propagated by Zhao announced that Yang herself was more than a prophetic voice; in fact, she was the second coming of Jesus Christ on earth and the incarnated Almighty God.
 Since then, Yang was referred to as "he" rather than "she," as she was in fact regarded as Jesus Christ.
 Chinese media started taking an interest in the religious community, and referred to Yang (sometimes also mentioned as "Deng"), as "the female Christ."

 In 1995, the group was classified as a xie jiao by China's Ministry of Public Security.
-On September 6, 2000, both Zhao and Yang entered the United States; they were granted political asylum the following year.
+On September 6, 2000, both Zhao and Yang entered the United States; they were granted religiopolitical asylum the following year.
 Since then, they live in and direct the movement from New York.